Audio Conferencing in Office 365

-The country or region location of your organization can be found by signing in to the Office 365 admin center and looking under Organization Profile.
+The country or region location of your organization can be found by signing in to the Microsoft 365 admin center and looking under Organization Profile.

 Due to limited availability of toll phone numbers in Venezuela, Indonesia, and United Arab Emirates (UAE), organizations from these countries/regions won't have an Audio Conferencing toll number automatically assigned to them.
 Toll-free numbers from these locations are available depending on available inventory.